 2. You Might Constipate

 You may feel constipated after delivery.
 Bowel movements may be limited for some reasons, including anxiety or fear and medications.
 Some medications can prevent normal bowel movements, and in others, fear of interrupting stitches and pain is enough to scare someone into going to the bathroom.
 In any situation, your doctor may recommend a regular stool softener to evade other difficulties.
+Additionally, you might also want to consider using some natural pain relievers for an extra boost – you can learn more about some of the most popular natural pain relievers out there by taking a look at a few of the resources on the CFAH website.

 3. It May Burn When Urinating